 Departmental Administrator/Business Office: Please share the name and email of your departmental administrator and/or business office administrator, so that we can organize the distribution of funds.
 You should confirm that your departmental business office administrators are willing to administer these funds before applying, because the Poorvu Center will transfer a lump sum to the departmental COA.

-Note that funds are not transferable if a participant leaves the university, and that materials purchases are limited to those outlined in the application and approved by the Poorvu Center.
+Note that purchases are limited to those outlined in the application and approved by the Poorvu Center in your award letter.
+Any materials and supplies purchased with these funds are owned by Yale University and as such also must remain at the University should the recipient leave their position.
+These funds are not intended to purchase standard equipment that departments provide to faculty and staff (specifically, desktop computers. or laptops or tablets).
+We appreciate your cooperation in supporting the integrity of these funds.

 For the graduate or postdoctoral applicant, please share a list of the formal pedagogical training you have undertaken.